apple/swift-migration-guide/Guide.docc/CommonProblems.md

 Lack of `MainActor` isolation like this is, by far, the most common form of latent isolation.
-It is also very common for developers to hestitate to use this as a solution.
+It is also very common for developers to hesitate to use this as a solution.
 It is completely normal for programs with a user interface to have a large set of `MainActor`-isolated state.
 Concerns around long-running _synchronous_ work can often be addressed with